taylorferran/Multisignature-Wallet/README.md

 I think I covered every point except support for WebAuthn, although it uses a SHA256 hashing algorithm.
 This is the same way I've implemented the wallet recovery functionality, so I believe it wouldn't be a big stretch to extend this for WebAuthn support!

+For access control I've just assigned a "level" to each address we add to the wallet, 1 being admin controls, anything higher is custom or could be customised further.
+The contract can function fine without having an admin account set, leaving it fully decentralised.

 For deployment I just created a version which includes 3 test wallets I own.
 The idea for production would be to use the factory contract to produce as many as we want at scale.

 Deployed and verified here on Goerli: